NVIDIA/spark-rapids-tools/user_tools/README.md

    Apache Spark.
 The output shows a list of apps recommended for RAPIDS Accelerator for Apache Spark with estimated savings and speed-up.
 2. Bootstrap: Provide optimized RAPIDS Accelerator for Apache Spark configs based on GPU cluster shape.
-The output shows updated Spark config settings on master node.
+The output shows updated Spark config settings on driver node.
 3. Tuning: Tune RAPIDS Accelerator for Apache Spark configs based on initial job run leveraging Spark event logs.
 The output shows recommended per-app RAPIDS Accelerator for Apache Spark config settings.
 4. Diagnostics: Run diagnostic functions to validate the Dataproc with RAPIDS Accelerator for Apache Spark environment to